Wollivan/SquadronLeader/rules.md

 - Designate a smaller playing area.
 - Allow players to gain more than 1 altitude per round.

-Feel free to experiment with the starting numbers, the original 4,3,3,2 is a guideline for balanced games, so going higher will change the game, but so long as each player has the same choices it SHOULD be fair.
+Feel free to experiment with the starting numbers, the original 4,3,3,2 is a guideline for balanced games, so going higher will change the game.
+As long as each player has the same choices it SHOULD be fair.